warp-contracts/gateway/README.md

    For our [loot contract](https://github.com/redstone-finance/smartweave-loot) (that has 9821 interactions) it means that loading all the interactions takes around 1 minute.
    There are contracts with much more interactions - the biggest one has over 280K interactions - loading all the interactions for this contract takes ~3 hours.
 This clearly shows that the current solution scales poorly and is a first big obstacle for a wider SmartWeave contracts adoption.

-2. **Orphaned transactions**
+2. **Corrupted transactions**
-   The Arweave gateway GQL endpoint tends to return orphaned transactions - i.e. such transactions, that are not part of any Arweave block - probably due to some caching issues/bug in the Arweave gateway (https://discord.com/channels/357957786904166400/756557551234973696/891254856638160917) The state evaluated with such orphaned transactions is obviously flawed.
-In case of our loot contract - 25 transactions returned by the Arweave gateway are orphaned.
+   The Arweave gateway GQL endpoint tends to return corrupted transactions - i.e. such transactions, that are not part of any Arweave block - probably due to some caching issues/bug in the Arweave gateway (https://discord.com/channels/357957786904166400/756557551234973696/891254856638160917) The state evaluated with such corrupted transactions is obviously flawed.
+In case of our loot contract - 25 transactions returned by the Arweave gateway are corrupted.

 3. **Forked blocks problem**
    No protection against transactions from forked blocks.

 All the issues also make things like caching the contract state very risky - as you have no guarantee that the state has been evaluated for proper inputs.

 ### Our solution

 We combine data from both the Arweave Gateway and the Arweave peers directly, perform transactions validation, store and index them in a dedicated database.
 ![gateway](./docs/gateway.png)

 The RedStone Gateway consists of three main tasks:

 1. The Sync Arweave Peers Task - this task is responsible for loading information about currently active peers and ranking them by the amount of synced blocks and response times.
 2. The Sync Transactions Task - this task is responsible for loading and indexing SmartWeave interaction transactions from the newly mined blocks
 3. Confirm Interactions Task - the most complicated task, responsible for confirming transactions.